-МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 1.1 Public Notice & Input for SWMP Development & Annual Reporting Yes, this BMP was created to adhere to the state and local public notice requirements, and to allow citizens to add input into the development and execution of the SWMP.
-Additionally, the public will have the opportunity to review the annual report and submit comments.
-1 1.2 Educational Topics Yes, reviewing stormwater quality topics and websites ensures they are relevant and up-to-date so that various groups of citizens can relate to the subject material.
-The city maintains several modes of information access to ensure availability to the public such as a website, city webpages, digital and hard copy letters, pamphlets, etc. 1 1.3 Educational Materials: Multi-Media Educational Campaign Yes, the city maintains several modes of information access to ensure the availability of stormwater materials to the public such as a website, city webpages, digital and hard copy letters, pamphlets, etc. College Station reached citizens through one (1) article in the city-distributed Developer newsletter, one (1) television ad, three (3) city blog posts, three (3) social media posts, and free educational materials at city facilities.
-Additionally, thirty-four (34) irrigation checkups were conducted.
-Participants of the checkups learned about controlling irrigation runoff and which items should be kept out of both sanitary and storm sewer systems.
+МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 1.1 Public Notice & Input for SWMP Development & Annual Reporting Yes, this BMP was created to adhere to the state and local public notice requirements, as well as to allow citizens to add input into the development and execution of the program.
+Additionally, the public will have the opportunity to review the annual report and comment on those findings.
+1 1.2 Educational Topics Yes, because the City reviews stormwater quality topics and websites to maintain relevancy and currency, various groups of citizens can better relate to the subject material.
+The City maintains several modes of information access to ensure availability to the public such as a website, social media pages, digital newsletters, etc. 1 1.3 Educational Materials: Multi-Media Educational Campaign Yes, the City maintains several modes of information access to ensure availability to the public such as a website, social media pages, digital newsletters, etc. College Station reached citizens through six (6) blog posts on the City's website and free educational materials at City facilities.
+Additionally, fifty-three (53) irrigation checkups were conducted.
+Participants of the checkups learned about controlling irrigation runoff and what items should be kept out of both sanitary and storm sewer systems.
 1 1.4 Don't Bag It Program Yes, the City of College Station Water Services Department (WSD) has teamed with the Groundwater Conservation District to encourage participants to mulch grass and yard clippings.
 Mulching creates compost that will serve as an environmentally friendly alternative to commercial fertilizers.
-1 1.5 Scoop the Poop Program Yes, fecal matter from dogs and other urban animals can be a major source of E. coli and nutrient pollution that is transported by urban runoff during rain events and irrigation practices.
+1 1.5 Scoop the Poop Program Yes, fecal matter from dogs and other urban animals can be a major source of E. coli and nutrient pollution transported by urban runoff during rain events and irrigation practices.
 The objective of this program is to promote proper pet waste management by providing educational information on a variety of platforms to target audiences.
 This BMP will increase stakeholder awareness of water quality and potential health issues caused by excessive pet waste.
 The City of College Station will also maintain and stock pet waste stations to reduce E. coli loads in local streams.